-This has become THE event technology buzzword today—and for good reason.
 This technology has been at the fingertips of consumers for years through voice activation and ridesharing applications.
 More recently, it has become a tool that event stakeholders are including as part of their event technology solutions for customers.
 AI has enhanced the personalization of the attendee experience with more meaningful interactions and is now being used as a matching engine to pair attendees with activities and experiences that align with their own interests and goals for the event.

-Now that meetings and events are being conducted in virtual formats, AI has become no less important of a tool for planners and participants alike.
+In virtual formats, AI has become no less important of a tool for planners and participants alike.
 Not only can AI lend a helping hand when planning meetings, but leveraging AI for virtual meetings has the potential to make them more efficient, productive, and intuitive.
 This technology can help streamline tasks like joining a meeting or adding people to calls.
 During meetings it can automatically mute disruptive background noise to keep audio clean, leverage facial recognition to help you easily identify new faces on a screen, and keep detailed information on participants to help facilitate smoother human interaction.

-This is a technology that overlays a computer-generated image on a user’s view of the real world, creating an enhanced reality.
+This technology overlays a computer-generated image on a user’s view of the real world, creating an enhanced reality.
 Event professionals have been implementing AR into their events to improve event engagement within product demonstrations.
 With AR, attendees can interact with new products in ways that create an emotional connection with the experience.
 To change a user’s perspective on a product at a trade show, AR could allow an attendee to see how it works from the inside out.
 Or, it could compare the product to different models highlighting the unique differentiators.

 In addition to making event experiences more accessible, AR utilized in virtual environments also opens the door to gaining key insights into your event and attendees through accurate data and analytical reporting.
 Whether you are trying to gauge progress on training or engagement with a new product that’s launching, AR experiences can often have analytics embedded in the experience to expertly track your attendees' experience.